minus5/svckit/README.md

 TBD

 ## Library design
-TBD - describe functional areas covered.
+Library covers following functional areas:

+* TBD...

 ## Examples
-Practical use of library can be found [here](./example).
+Practical usage of the library can be found [here](./example).